drybonesification/git-giving/README.md

 3. Pasta and a Turkey Cranberry Sandwitch
 4. Beer and a Turkey Cranberry Sandwitch
 5. Stuffing and a Turkey Cranberry Sandwitch

+## Chuy's whishlist
+1. New graohics card
+2. A laptop
+3. Another tattoo